 I stood in the middle, faced the entrance and then headed to the top-left corner.

 It turns out the organisers had also applied a similar logic as I found myself at stand A101, ‘ACTUA INVEST IN ANDORRA’.

 Andorra, the aspiring Smart Country

 The curiosity was quickly rewarded as I came across the tri-cycle version of the ‘Back to the Future’ DeLorean DMC-12 and was warmly greeted by the creators team lead, Abhishek Agarwal, an MIT Graduate Research Assistant.

-Abhishek’s super charismatic personality made it very easy to dive in and listen as he presented the self-driven Persuasive Electric Vehicle (PEV), a project of the Foundation ActuaTech under the partnership with the Massachusetts Institute of Tecnology (MIT), to promote Andorra as a “Living lab” country.
+Abhishek’s super charismatic personality made it very easy to dive in and listen as he presented the self-driven Persuasive Electric Vehicle (PEV), a project of the Massachusetts Institute of Tecnology (MIT) in collabration with the Foundation ActuaTech, to promote Andorra as a “Living lab” country.